brendanm403/cpnt260-a1/README.md

-  /* feedback: don't place max width on body, (i placed it on the review div), font sizes in pixels */
+  /* feedback: don't place max width on body, (i placed it on the review div), declare font sizes in pixels, set line height on body can override later */